Universal Response Inequalities Beyond Steady States via Trajectory Information Geometry

 Given a Markov graph and an initial state distribution $\boldsymbol{p}(0)$, the rate matrix $R(\boldsymbol{\xi})$ fully determines the trajectory probability distribution conditioned by the initial $\boldsymbol{p}(0)$.
 This correspondence between the rate matrix and conditional path probability is shown by \cref{fig: manifolds}(a) and (b).
 As a result, the manifold $\mathcal{M}_{\mathcal{P}|p_0}$ of conditional path probabilities $\mathcal{P}[X_\tau|x_0]$, as shown by \cref{fig: manifolds}(c), can be fully represented by transition rate matrix $R$.
 Since the degree of freedom for $R$ is $2N_\mathbbl{e}$, the resulting conditional path probability manifold $\mathcal{M}_{\mathcal{P}|p_0}$ is $2N_\mathbbl{e}$-dimensional.
 In other words, \cref{fig: manifolds}(a) and (c) share the same dimensionality, and every point on the manifold uniquely specifies an evolution process (i.e., a distribution of trajectories).
 One can alternatively represent the conditional path probability manifold by embedding it on a hypersphere of radius $2$ \cite{ay2017information}, illustrated by \cref{fig: manifolds}(d).
 The hypersphere representation provides a geometric argument for the nonlinear responsiveness relation.

 As mentioned above, the natural and complete choice of the coordinate system for the $2N_\mathbbl{e}$-dimension manifold $\mathcal{M}_{\mathcal{P}|p_0}$ is the set of all transition rates $\{R_{e+}\} \cup \{R_{e-}\}$.
 We refer to this choice as {\it transition rate coordinates}.
-With the help of the trajectory KL divergence recently derived in \cite{pagare2024stochastic}, one immediately obtains the {\it geometric foundation} of this work -- the Fisher information metric:
+With the help of the trajectory KL divergence recently derived in \cite{pagare2024stochastic},

+whose second-order derivatives (Hessian matrix) gives the {\it geometric foundation} of this work -- the Fisher information metric: